Human rights in Turkmenistan: Freedom of expression

 All mass media in Turkmenistan is controlled by the State.
 In July 2010, President Berdimuhamedow announced plans to allow private newspapers in the country.
 Once launched, they were expected to focus on successful business stories.

-According to Reporters Without Borders' 2006 World Press Freedom Index, Turkmenistan had the third-worst press freedom conditions in the world, behind North Korea and Burma.
+According to Reporters Without Borders' 2006 World Press Freedom Index, Turkmenistan had the third-worst press freedom conditions in the world, behind North Korea and Myanmar.
 It is considered to be one of the ten most censored countries.
 Each broadcast under Niyazov began with a pledge that the broadcaster's tongue would shrivel if he slandered the country, flag, or president.
 While he was president, Niyazov controlled all Turkmen media outlets, and personally appointed journalists.
 Controversy surrounds the death of Radio Free Europe/Radio Liberty journalist Ogulsapar Myradowa, who was apparently tortured to death in September 2006 while in state detention.

 It has been reported that journalists have been harassed by the government; some have been kept in prison and prosecuted with false accusations and unfair trials.
 Journalists frequently receive death threats.
 Activist Sazak Durdymuradov was detained in 2005 for collaborating with a French TV channel for a report on Turkmenistan.
 He was sentenced to eight years in jail under the accusation of "illegal acquisition, possession or sale of ammunition or firearms".
 Amnesty International considers the accusations to be forged.

 In 2006, Turkmen Helsinki Foundation for Human Rights activists Annakurban Amanklychev and Sapardurdy Khadzhiev were arrested by Turkmen security forces on espionage charges, later changed to illegal firearm charges.
 Amnesty International considers them prisoners of conscience and named them a 2011 "priority case."
 Front Line, Reporters Without Borders, and Human Rights Watch have all described the charges as fabricated.
 On 11 December 2010, the United Nations Working Group on Arbitrary Detention also called for their immediate release, stating that their detention was a violation of international law.

 The freelance journalists collaborating with international media are being closely watched by the state's security departments.
 Correspondents for Radio Free Europe are under constant harassment and risk their life and liberty.
 On April 18, 2008, freelance journalist Sona Chuli Kuli was interrogated for several days under physiological pressure and forced to sign a statement agreeing not to collaborate with the international media.